Tick infestation: Overview

 There are two main categories of tick: soft ticks (family Argasidae) and hard ticks (family Ixodidae).
 A third tick family, Nuttalliellidae, is less commonly discussed.
 The primary distinction between soft and hard ticks is the amount of time they stay attached to their host.
-Soft ticks remain attached on the order of a couple hours and may take multiple blood meals from the same host.
-Hard ticks on the other hand tend to stay attached for several days to weeks, feeding continuously.
+Soft ticks remain attached on the order of a couple of hours and may take multiple blood meals from the same host.
+Hard ticks, on the other hand, tend to stay attached for several days to weeks, feeding continuously.
 The ticks that transmit Lyme disease are hard ticks.

 Ticks often have a preferred host, but may still attach to a different host when called for.
-Their preferred host may change depending on the tick's stage of development (eg larval vs adult) and the host may or may not carry the transmittable pathogen.
+Their preferred host may change depending on the tick's stage of development (e.g., larval vs adult) and the host may or may not carry the transmittable pathogen.
 An example of these concepts can be found in the deer tick, known to transmit Lyme disease to humans in the US.
 The larval stage of development takes place in a small mouse.
 This mouse also carries the bacterium that causes Lyme Disease.
 The adult deer tick attaches to its namesake, but the deer does not carry the bacterium.
 Humans are not the preferred natural host, but the adult ticks, containing the bacterium known to cause Lyme disease, can attach to humans and allow for transmission of the bacterium.

 Ticks are found around the world, with suggestions that climate change and globalization of travel and commerce may be broadening their scope of residence.

 Ticks use various tactics to reach their target host.
 Sometimes they employ a crawl-like movement to move towards their host.
 Other times they may perch along blades of grass or other vegetation, ready to move aboard animals as they brush by.
 After attachment, ticks gain access to a hosts blood supply via use of sharp projections from their mouth known as chelicerae.
 Under normal physiology conditions, animals would form clots and prevent excess bleeding after damage from something like chelicerae.
 Ticks account for this by secreting compounds in their saliva that prevent normal healing and promote bleeding.